Skip to main content

 South Australia's first football club, the Adelaide Football Club (no relation to the Adelaide Crows) was formed after a meeting at the Globe Hotel in Rundle Street in 1860.
 Initially only playing games amongst themselves, the Club included individuals who were very important to the development of football in SA, such as John Acraman and Thomas O'Halloran.
 The first time they played against another club was in 1862 when they played against Modbury and Teatree Gully Football Club on a ground near the Modbury Hotel.

 At the end of year club social a Port Adelaide guest: congratulated the Adelaides on their success.
 Their position at the front was due to perseverance and indomitable pluck.
-A noticeable feature was that every man in the team was South Australian bred, that being the first time such had occurred in the annals of football here (Adelaide Observer, 9 October 1886).
+A noticeable feature was that every man in the team was South Australian bred, that being the first time such had occurred in the annals of football here (Evening Journal, 7 October 1886, p4).

 In 1887, they beat the visiting VFA premiers, Carlton, by an unprecedented margin of 9 goals to 3.

-‘Old Adelaide’ was dissolved in 1893 following a number of disappointing seasons.
+Adelaide's last season was 1893 following a number of disappointing seasons.

 Globe Hotel, SLSA: B 6372